AGTHARN/FlyPE/README.md

 Thanks to the Contributors for helping FlyPE!

-Note: If you are updating to any major version changes, for example, from v2 to v3, please delete your old configuration or update it.
+Note: If you are updating to any major version changes, for example, from v2 to v3 or v4 to v5, please delete your old configuration or update it.

 ## Installation
 If you are new and need help with installing the plugin, here's a step-by-step guide on how to do that!